dheeraj247/Mini-projects/Coding_Profile_Summarizer/README.md

 2. Enter the username for that platform.
 3. Click "Fetch Profile".
 4. The user's statistics will be displayed.

+## Deployment

+This application is designed to be deployed with the Flask backend serving the static frontend files.
+It can be deployed to platforms like Render, Heroku, or PythonAnywhere.
+A `Procfile` is included for Gunicorn.

 *   **Backend API Endpoint:** `/api/fetch_profile_data` (POST request)